 Stakeholders can be in any department or at any level within the organization.
 You'll constantly be interfacing with stakeholders throughout the life of your project.
-This leads to another important consideration: what do you need to know about stakeholders to properly manage your relationship with them?
+This leads to another important consideration: what do you need to know about them to properly manage your relationship and stakeholder communication?
 Here some of the key things you should try to learn about your project stakeholders:

 Who are they?

 Make sure you know who each stakeholder is - by name.
 Don't be content to recognize that classes of people (such as functional supervisors) are stakeholders.
 Figure out every individual stakeholder.
 Know them personally for the duration of your project.

 What do they stand to gain if you succeed - or lose if you fail?
 How much?
 In what way?
 Does the outcome of the project affect them professionally or personally?